umgbhalla/starred/README.md

 ## Ruby

+- [hashicorp/vagrant](https://github.com/hashicorp/vagrant) - Vagrant is a tool for building and distributing development environments.
 - [asciidoctor/asciidoctor](https://github.com/asciidoctor/asciidoctor) - :gem: A fast, open source text processor and publishing toolchain, written in Ruby, for converting AsciiDoc content to HTML 5, DocBook 5, and other formats.
 - [discourse/discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.

 ## Rust

+- [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
+Improve your privacy, the security and battery life of your device.
+- [ekzhang/rustpad](https://github.com/ekzhang/rustpad) - Efficient and minimal collaborative code editor, self-hosted, no database required
+- [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight, stable and high-performance reverse proxy for NAT traversal, written in Rust.
+An alternative to frp and ngrok.
 - [PyO3/pyo3](https://github.com/PyO3/pyo3) - Rust bindings for the Python interpreter
 - [lapce/lapce](https://github.com/lapce/lapce) - Lightning-fast and Powerful Code Editor written in Rust
 - [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Elegant React-like library for building user interfaces for desktop, web, mobile, SSR, liveview, and more.